 QuetzSat-1 Agreement.
 During 2008, we entered into a ten-year satellite service agreement with SES, which provides, among other things, for the provision by SES to us of service on 32 DBS transponders on the QuetzSat-1 satellite.
-This satellite was launched on September 29, 2011 and was placed into service during the fourth quarter of 2011 at the 67.1 degree west longitude orbital location while we and DISH Network explore alternative uses for the QuetzSat-1 satellite.
+QuetzSat-1 was launched on September 29, 2011 and was placed into service during the fourth quarter of 2011 at the 67.1 degree west longitude orbital location while we and DISH Network explore alternative uses for the QuetzSat-1 satellite.
 In the interim, we are providing DISH Network with alternate capacity at the 77 degree west longitude orbital location.
 We commenced payments under our agreement with SES upon the placement of the QuetzSat-1 satellite at the 67.1 degree west longitude orbital location.
-During 2008, we also entered into a transponder service agreement with DISH Network pursuant to which DISH Network will receive service from us on 24 of the DBS transponders on QuetzSat-1, which will replace certain other transponders leased from us.
+During 2008, we also entered into a transponder service agreement with DISH Network pursuant to which DISH Network was entitled to receive service from us on 24 of the DBS transponders on QuetzSat-1, which will replace certain other transponders leased from us.
+During the third quarter of 2012, we and DISH Network entered into an agreement pursuant to which effectively reduced the number of DBS transponders on the QuetzSat-1 satellite leased to DISH Network to 19 transponders.